Community Hub

 The City of White Rock is committed to engaging residents, stakeholders, and community organizations in meaningful dialogue as we explore the future of a new Community Hub.
 Before the launch of our full Community Survey Series, we have received a range of early feedback through emails, phone calls, resident meetings, letters, and informal discussions.

 This "What We've Heard So Far" summary captures the early themes and concerns expressed by community members to date.
 It is important to note that this feedback represents a partial snapshot of community perspectives, primarily from residents who have proactively reached out.
-Broader community input will be gathered through the upcoming surveys and engagement activities starting at the end of April.
+Broader community input will be gathered through the upcoming surveys and engagement activities throughout spring and summer.

 To support ongoing communication and transparency, we have established a dedicated email address communityhub@whiterockcity.ca and created dedicated pages on the City website for regular updates and information about the Community Hub project.